agoussia/godes/README.md

 ### Advantages
 * Godes is easy to learn for the people familiar with the Go and the elementary simulation concept.
 * Godes model executes fast  as Go compiles to machine code.
-Its performace is similar to C++ in performance.
+Its performance is similar to C++ in performance.
-* Godes model is multiplatform as Go compiler targets the Linux, Mac OS X, FreeBSD, Microsoft Windows,etc.
+* Godes model is multi-platform as Go compiler targets the Linux, Mac OS X, FreeBSD, Microsoft Windows,etc.
 * Godes model can be embedded in various computer systems and over the network.
 * Speed of the Godes model compilation is high.
 * Variety of the IDE with debuggers are available for Go and Godes as well.
-* The Godes sumulation model can use all of the GO's features and libraries.
+* The Godes simulation model can use all of the GO's features and libraries.
 * Code Security - the Godes includes the  source code for the library and Go is an open source project supported by Google.
 * Godes is free open source software under MIT license.